AniketGupta07/TLS/README.md

 vii)./client

-Now you server-client chat application is ready :)
+Now you secured server-client chat application is ready :)